timdorohin/lor-minetest-server/README.txt

 Changelog:

-1.20 - NEW growing routine added that allows crops to grow while player is away doing other things (thanks prestidigitator) 1.14 - Added Green Beans from Crops mod (thanks sofar), little bushels in the wild but need to be grown using beanpoles crafted with 4 sticks (2 either side)
+1.20b- Tidied code, made api compatible with new 0.4.13 changes and changed to soil texture overlays 1.20 - NEW growing routine added that allows crops to grow while player is away doing other things (thanks prestidigitator) 1.14 - Added Green Beans from Crops mod (thanks sofar), little bushels in the wild but need to be grown using beanpoles crafted with 4 sticks (2 either side)
 1.13 - Fixed seed double-placement glitch.
 Mapgen now uses 0.4.12+ for plant generation